tessgi/TessGiWebsite/content/pages/observing/faq.md

 **How many TESS 2-minute target slots will be available to TESS Guest Investigators?**
 There will be a ten times increase in the number of 2-minute cadenced targets in the GI program, ~16,000 target slots in each sector.

-**Are there any restrictions on the types of targets that can be proposed through the TESS GI Program?**
+**Are there any restrictions on the types of targets that can be proposed through the TESS GI program?**
 There are not.

 **What if I can do my science with TESS full frame images, and don't need to propose for short-cadence targets?**

-Such proposals may request funding only, and will be allowed under the TESS GI Program.
+Such proposals may request funding only, and will be allowed under the TESS GI program.

 **What if I have an interesting and timely target that needs to be observed quickly and in short-cadence?**